pyhrf/pyhrf/doc/sphinx/source/installation.rst

 First, if git is not installed (``git --version`` does not work), install it from your system packages::

-    sudo apt-get install git # on Ubuntu yum install git # on Fedora as root
+    $ sudo apt-get install git # on Ubuntu and Debian
+    $ sudo yum install git # on Fedora as root

 The bleeding edge version of pyhrf is available via github.
 In a folder where you want to create the pyhrf repository, use the command::